 Applications received after these deadlines may not be considered in the term for which originally applied, and no applications will be considered for a given semester after the add/drop period of that semester.

 Upon admission to Trinity, students should submit a tuition deposit to the Admissions Office to confirm their place in the school.
 This deposit is credited toward the first term’s tuition and may be refundable.
-New students are encouraged to send in their deposit as soon as possible since class registration times are assigned based on the date the deposit is received.
+New students are encouraged to send in their deposit as soon as possible since this will assist in assigning class registration times as early as possible.
 (See the “Application Instructions” at the end of this catalog for further information on refunds.)

 Denied applicants may appeal in writing to the Admissions Committee no later than ninety days following the date of the Admissions Committee decision.